Is There a Dimmer Outlook Ahead for STORE Capital Corporation (STOR)?

-STORE Capital Corporation (NYSE:STOR) went down by -1.18% from its latest closing price compared to the recent 1-year high of $36.13.
-The company’s stock price has collected -2.19% of loss in the last five trading sessions.
-Barron’s reported on 02/10/22 that This Company Purchases Properties and Rents Them Back.
-Its Stock Is a Buy.
+STORE Capital Corporation (NYSE:STOR) went down by -0.68% from its latest closing price compared to the recent 1-year high of $36.13.
+The company’s stock price has collected 15.04% of gains in the last five trading sessions.
+Barron’s reported on 09/15/22 that ‘Monster’ Acquisition of Store Capital Will Consolidate Lease REIT Sector

 Is It Worth Investing in STORE Capital Corporation (NYSE :STOR) Right Now?